 Figure 1.
 Vairocana in 9th century Javanese temple Candi Mendut

 In searching for an answer to the question as to why the Number Pieces were more efficacious than the Sonatas and Interludes, it is my opinion that we should not be afraid to closely analyze compositional techniques and musical parameters.
-We should study how the usage of these impacts the mode of listening that the listener adapts when listening to the music.
+We can study how the usage of these impacts the mode of listening that listeners adapt when listening to music.
 This is what it means to study soteriological poetics.
 It is only by being intimate with sound that we can become intimate with emptiness.
 In the process of analyzing compositional techniques and parameters, we might find ourselves asking questions such as: is it more dharmically efficacious to play loud or soft sounds?
 Is it more efficacious to have long silences or none?
 For the music to be in pulse or freely floating?
 For the music to be in just intonation or undefined intonation?
 For the music to be pointillistic or for it to employ sweeping cascades of pitches?
 Put as single questions like this, these questions might be interpreted to imply an unrealistic and naive instrumentalism in which certain types of sounds are said to have certain effects.
-We might interject by saying that what makes a piece 'dharmically efficacious' can not be singled down to having to do with such a simplistic employment of certain techniques or parameters.
+We might interject by saying that what makes a piece 'dharmically efficacious' can not be singled down to such simplistic employments of certain techniques or parameters.
 It is a much more subtle, and complex process.
 In my own listening and compositional practice, however, I have often marveled at the great effect that the simple adjustment of certain parameters can have in turning my mind toward the dharma.
 I am continually amazed by the marvelous effects that quietness and lengthy silences have, or to what extent my sense of awareness changes when a melody is given a pointillistic articulation instead of performed with a homogenous timbre.
 Mastering these parameters alone, however, can never teach one how to write a dharmically efficacious piece.
-How we do this is primarily a tacit process that cannot be simplified as the employment of certain playing techniques or stylistic strategies; it is mistaken to assume that emptiness will be intimated by resounding gentle and quiet sounds surrounded by long silences and a blue sky.
-We must first know how to attune ourselves to the empty sky.
+How we do this is primarily a tacit process that cannot be simplified as the employment of certain playing techniques or stylistic strategies; it is mistaken to assume that emptiness will be intimated by resounding gentle and quiet sounds surrounded by long silences of empty space.
+Mere empty space as an isolated parameter has, as Mumon says, nothing to do with Zen (太空猶末合吾宗), but it can play an important role in intimating emptiness.

 In this Buddhist poetics of mine, Yoko Ono’s Stone Piece is placed at the very apex.
 This piece intimates extremely closely the act of resting the mind in its natural state.
 It does this by asking us to musically attune to what is practically nothing—the sound of the aging stone.
 Ono's poetically evocative, yet very practical instruction, gives us just enough input to do this successfully.
 This wondrous piece is, however, not always accessible to me.
 I need to have a good day to truly relish its flavorless flavor.
 On worse days, I need something that gives me a little bit more 'help' by introducing flavorful flavors in the form of sounds.
 Ono's piece does not have any sounds and does therefore not provide much sounding aid that takes us away from our practical saṃsāric way of being by replacing it with the detached, nondual mode of musical attunement.
 As Roman Ingarden has pointed out, there has to be something about the art, a quality in the art, that causes the shift "from the natural attitude with its practical and cognitive interests to the distanced contemplation of the aesthetic attitude" (quoted in Odin 2001, 58).
 While it is possible for the state of without-thinking (hishiryō) that accompanies musical attunement to come about solely by the will of the subject, or by the minimal poetic introduction given by Ono's piece, it is much easier accessed if there is something audible that feels like it causes it.
 When constructing a body of soteriological poetics, it is precisely these qualities in the art that we are interested in.
 If we, for example, introduce sounds that are soft, serene, and extremely sparse, the mind can easily attune to nothing in the long silences between the sounds.
 In these silences, we are very close to the same experience as being musically attuned to the aging stone but added is a more distinct affective quality.
 The mood of the piece, which emerges from the internal relationships between the sounds and between the sounds and silences, will provide the anchor that keeps us in nondual attunement and will prevent thoughts from arising.